-This page shows electricity plan, price and discount changes from all energy providers on Canstar Blue’s database.
+This page shows electricity plan, price and discount changes from the energy providers on Canstar Blue’s database.
 If a retailer increases its rates, changes its discounts or launches new products, you’ll find all the information you need right here.

 You can also check the cheapest prices in your state via the links below, or use our electricity comparison tool to search for specific offers in your area.